t-student/websource/content/post/logistic01-ORs.md

 p = Pr(Y) = \frac{1}{1 + e^{-(\beta_0 + \beta_1 \times dose)}}
 $$

 So for the logit we have an unbounded linear function (top figure below) and the probability (lower figure) is non-linear that is bounded by zero and one.
+Snazzy huh?

 ![](/media/logisORBig01.png)